webpack --env prod

 Before reading on, make sure you at least skim through the

-and tapable
+enhanced-resolve and tapable documentation.

-There are three types of built-in resolvers available on the compiler
+There are three types of built-in resolvers available on the compiler class:

 Depending on need, any one of these built-in resolver used by the compiler